NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rat Form.md

-You can transform into an innocuous-looking rat to scout an area or slip through tight spaces.
-You gain the effects of a 1st-rank [[Spells/Pest Form|Pest Form]] spell, except that you must assume the battle form of a Tiny rat.
+You can transform into an innocuous-looking rat.
+You gain the effects of a 1st-rank [[Spells/Pest Form|Pest Form]] spell, but you must assume the battle form of a Tiny rat.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*